NicoTerabyte/neovim_learning/README.md

 if use the dw command in normal mode you are able to remove some words by going with the cursor at the beginning of one of them and press the *dw* command to delete the word

+with dd you delete the entire line

 ## The modes
 The normal mode for example is the default one that nvim and vim uses to navigate around the text.
-The visual mode works over normal mode it helps us selecting and manipulating multiple text The insert mode as the name suggest is the one that we use to write/insert stuff as a text in the document
+The visual mode works over normal mode it helps us selecting and manipulating multiple text with that you can use the yank command to copy for example and use the p that stands for put to paste

+The insert mode as the name suggest is the one that we use to write/insert stuff as a text in the document

 ## Basic commands